surajvm3/surajv311.github.io/_posts/2026-07-31-kafka-and-kfkProducer.md

 ---

-## Part 2 — Multi-Broker Cluster Architecture

-A single broker is a single point of failure and a throughput ceiling.
+- Multi-Broker Cluster Architecture: A single broker is a single point of failure and a throughput ceiling.
 In production you run a cluster.
-Three reasons: **fault tolerance**, **throughput**, and **storage capacity**.
+Three reasons: fault tolerance, throughput, and storage capacity.

-### Replication: How Data Survives Broker Failures

-Every partition has one **leader** and zero-or-more **followers** (replicas).
+- Every partition has one **leader** and zero-or-more **followers** (replicas).
 All produce and consume traffic goes to the leader.
-Followers pull from the leader to stay caught up.
+Followers pull from the leader to stay caught up called replication.

 ```
 Partition 0  (replication factor = 3)